 Insurance companies are notoriously difficult to deal with.
 They make the recovery process harder than it needs to be in hopes that accident victims will get frustrated and walk away.
 Even when an insurance company extends an offer to settle a case, it is often for far less than the amount of damages the accident victim sustained.

 However, insurance companies don’t like taking on any more risk than necessary.
 And taking a case to trial involves a lot of risks.
 Even the most sophisticated insurance company can’t see into the future to determine how a jury will decide a case.
 This is one of the reasons why having a dedicated Bend personal injury attorney represent you in settlement negotiations can increase your settlement amount.
-If you have a Bend personal injury lawyer, the insurance company knows that the case may go to trial if they don’t settle.
+If you have a Bend personal injury attorney, the insurance company knows that the case may go to trial if they don’t settle.
 To avoid this risk, insurance companies are often willing to offer better settlements.

 What Goes into an Insurance Company’s Settlement Offer?

 Insurance companies rely on complex formulas to determine how much to offer an accident victim to settle their claim.
 When an insurance company extends a settlement offer, it takes two main things into account.
-First, the chances the company has of winning at trial.
+First, is the chances the company has of winning at trial.
 The better the insurance company thinks its odds are, the less inclined it will be to settle a case.
 Second, the insurance company considers what it thinks a jury would award if it were to lose at trial.

 In evaluating these two factors, however, the insurance company considers a number of things, including: